openvinotoolkit/openvino/docs/install_guides/installing-openvino-yocto.md

    # Enable clDNN GPU plugin when needed.
    # This requires meta-clang and meta-oe layers to be included in bblayers.conf
    # and is not enabled by default.
-   # Compute-runtime does not currently support building with LLVM 15 (which is
-   # the default in meta-clang master) so enabling GPU plugin may result in
-   # build failures.
    PACKAGECONFIG:append:pn-openvino-inference-engine = " opencl"

    # Enable building OpenVINO Python API.